teerev/google-film-wrapper/README.md

 6. The upscaled video should appear in the directory ````fps-upscale/output/video````, along with the frames (source, and interpolated) in the directory ````fps-upscale/output/frames````.

+### Notes on benchmarks

+- 33 seconds per full HD (1920x1080) frame on an RTX 3060, i.e. about 1000 seconds of processing per second of footage at Full HD at 30fps (input) upscaled to 60fps (output).